Kayak Fishing: Stunning Tips for Effortless Success

 Dress for Comfort and Protection

 Wear clothing suited to the season and the water temperature.
 Lightweight, breathable layers work well in warm weather, while waterproof outerwear and insulating layers may be necessary in cooler conditions.
-Sun protection matters too.
+Sun protection also matters.
 Hats, polarized sunglasses, sunscreen, and long sleeves can make a long day much more comfortable.

-Comfort is not a luxury.
+Comfort is not a luxury on the water.
 When you are dry, protected, and appropriately dressed, you think more clearly and fish more effectively.

 Carry a Clear Emergency Plan

-A safety plan should include what you will do if the weather changes, if you capsize, if you lose gear, or if you become too tired to paddle back efficiently.
-Thinking through these possibilities ahead of time is one of the simplest ways to protect yourself.
+A safety plan should also include what you will do if the weather changes, if you capsize, if you lose gear, or if you become too tired to paddle back efficiently.
+Thinking through those possibilities ahead of time is one of the simplest ways to protect yourself.

 Beginner Tips for Kayak Fishing